Geog 001 - Physical Geography » Spring 2022 » Chapter 15 Quiz

 Where the land is flat, ________ exerts a minimal influence on topographic development.

-B. chemical weathering
+B. mechanical weathering

 C. gravity